Expensify/Bedrock/docs/blockchain.md

 ## The Journal
 Under the hood it works like this:

-* There is an internal table named `journal`, that has three columns:
+* Journal entries have three columns:
     * `id` - Simple monotonic index
     * `query` - The query to commit to the database
     * `hash` - A SHA1 hash of `query`, combined with the previous `hash`